 - Paying debts, taxes, fees and expenses associated with the trust administration

 - Giving notice to guardians or legal representatives of beneficiaries who are minors or incapacitated

 - Settling claims against the trust, not just from possible beneficiaries but from estate creditors

 - Buying insurance for trust assets

-So, perhaps now you’re thinking that a Last Will and Testament may circumvent this “trustee” matter, but that’s not necessarily true.
-A Will’s executor or “personal representative” often has many of the same responsibilities as a trustee.
-So establishing a Will not only requires delegation to the executor some of the responsibilities above, but in Illinois, it also entails more costs and more time because of probate.
+Perhaps now you’re thinking that a Last Will and Testament may circumvent this “trustee” matter, but that’s not necessarily true.
+A Will’s executor or “personal representative” often has the same responsibilities as a trustee.
+So, establishing a Will not only requires delegation to the executor some of the responsibilities above, but in Illinois, it also entails more costs and more time because of probate.